WHAT IS AN EORI?

 - We recommend using full EU import controls, if you are already making full declarations with the rest of the world.

 A customs declaration is an official document that lists and gives details of goods that are being imported or exported.
-After 31st December 2020 you will need to make customs declarations if you are:
+You need to make customs declarations if you are: